TopperwareDev/Arthurs-Bank/README.md

 Lang - Front end
 Eloy - Still figuring out the bacics

+remember to unintall command line reader for more efficient app

 If you come accross -------- contue

 start server: nodemon server.js